Current Lead Time of ~4 weeks

-With Sevcon's Gen4 controller, no reversing contactors are needed.
-Additionally, the Gen-4 controller has a regen feature than can allow current to be put back into the batteries from the spinning prop while under sail.
-This does depend on your sailing speed, prop design, and may not be possible in all applications, but is an adored feature for those who are able to utilize it.
+The controller has a regen feature than can allow current to be put back into the batteries from the spinning prop while under sail.
+This depends on your sailing speed, prop design, and may not be possible in all applications, but is an adored feature for those who are able to use it.

-A gear reduction is not always necessary, and largely depends on the size, efficiency, prop style, and desired speed of your vessel.
-However, due to the high RPM of the Motenergy Brushless motor, we recommend you consider a gear reduction rather than direct-drive to improve efficiency, provide proper torque, cooling, and help prevent cavitation.
-Typical reduction is around 2:1, but this ratio will depend on the required prop RPM needed to reach hull speed.
+A Gear Reduction is not always necessary, and largely depends on the size, efficiency, prop style, and desired speed of your vessel.
+However, due to the high RPM of the brushless motor, we recommend the gear reduction to improve efficiency, provide proper torque, cooling, and help prevent cavitation.
+A typical reduction is 2:1, but this ratio will depend on the required prop RPM needed to reach hull speed.
 Ideal reduction will enable the motor to spin your prop at the hull speed RPM of your prop when the motor is spinning at its max RPM.
 This number can be calculated using the 50 RPM / Volt constant:

 48 Volts * 50 RPM / Volt ~ 2400 rpm max